hampet1/moodtracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The optimal way is to conduct a daily update to allow this app to precisely monitor and track your mood state.
+The optimal way is to conduct a daily update to allow this app to precisely monitor and to track your mood/mental state.

 For more info please checkout the website's [guideline](https://trackmood.herokuapp.com/home/guideline/)